velicast/dress-graph/README.md

 For the theory, generalizations (Motif-DRESS, Δ-DRESS), see the research paper:
 [**research/k-DRESS.pdf**](research/k-DRESS.pdf)

-For iterated deletion (Δℓ-DRESS) and climbing the WL hierarchy on CFI graphs:
+For the relationship between DRESS and the Weisfeiler-Leman hierarchy — each deletion level ℓ empirically matches (ℓ+2)-WL on CFI graphs:
 [**research/delta-k-DRESS.pdf**](research/delta-k-DRESS.pdf)

 ## Key properties